19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Resting.md

 A full rest is a full day (6 [Watches](Watches.md)) spent primarily resting.
 A full rest confers all the benefits of a long rest.
 Additionally a full rest confers the following benefits.

 - Restore any temporary ability damage, unless stated otherwise.

-Additionally, some [Conditions](../Conditions/!Conditions.md) are healed / removed after a full rest, but not a long rest.
+- Heal any [Conditions](../Conditions/!Conditions.md) that specify requiring a full rest to heal.

 You can do heavy mental activity such as [Spellcasting](../Magic/Spellcasting/Spellcasting.md) for at most 2 hours this day.